-3 For the purposes of this memorandum, "hazard" refers to a person driving or operating a vehicle, bicycle, or similar mobility device (e.g., scooters) and autonomous delivery devices authorized for sidewalk use,, potentially or actually colliding with a person walking that could cause serious or fatal physical injury to the person walking.
-While human error or non-compliance with laws, regulations, weather conditions, time-of-day, and other factors can affect whether a collision could occur, for purposes of CEQA, hazards refer to engineering aspects (e.g., speed, turning movements, complex designs, substantial distance between street crossings, sightlines) that may cause collisions that result in serious or fatal physical injury.
-This significance criterion focuses on hazards that could reasonably affect many people, not just a few people.
+3 For the purposes of this memorandum, "hazard" refers to a project generated vehicle potentially colliding with bicycling that could cause serious or fatal physical injury, accounting for the aspects described below.
+Human error or non-compliance with laws, weather conditions, time-of-day, and other factors can affect whether a collision could occur.
+However, for purposes of CEQA, hazards refer to engineering aspects of a project (e.g., speed, turning movements, complex designs, substantial distance between street crossings, sight lines) that may cause a greater risk of collisions that result in serious or fatal physical injury than a typical project.
+This significance criterion focuses on hazards that could reasonably stem from the project itself, beyond collisions that may result from aforementioned non-engineering aspects or the transportation system as a whole.